tanloong/neosca/README.md

 #### Expand Wildcards

-Use `--expand-wildcards` to see whether they match all of the desired filenames and no unwanted filenames are included.
+Use the `--expand-wildcards` option to print all files that match your wildcard pattern.
+This can help you ensure that your pattern matches all desired files and excludes any unwanted ones.
+Note that files that do not exist on the computer will not be included in the output, even if they match the specified pattern.

 ```sh
 nsca sample10[1-9].txt sample1[1-9][0-9].txt sample200.txt --expand-wildcards